HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 Result: 3.95e-07s
 ```

 Hmm, I'm not sure what to make of this.
-It could be that ```std::set``` is even _faster_ than e-7, or the compiler may still be optmizing the loop away.
-I'd have to go have a look at the assembly.
+It could be that ```std::set``` is even _faster_ than e-7 (certainly possible), or the compiler may still be optmizing the loop away.
+I'd have to (learn x86) and go have a look at the assembly.

 # Conclusion